A classification of finite simple amenable ${\cal Z}$-stable $C^*$-algebras, I: $C^*$-algebras with generalized tracial rank one: KK-attainability of the building blocks

 \end{prop}

 \begin{proof} Write

 Denote by {{$\lambda: S\to C([0,1], F_2)$ the map given by \eqref{pull-back}.}} {{Since $A$ has stable rank one {{(see \ref{2pg3})}}, the proposition is known for the case that $S$ is finite dimensional (see, for example, Lemma 7.3.2 (ii) of \cite{RLL-Ktheory}).
-So we may assume $S$ is not finite dimensional.
-It is also clear that we may reduce the general case to the case that $S$ has only one {{direct}} summand {{(or is minimal---see \ref{DfC1})}}.
+So we may assume $S$ is not finite dimensional. {Since $C$ has stabel rank one, by considering each summand of $S,$} we may reduce the general case to the case that $S$ has only one {{direct}} summand {{(or is minimal---see \ref{DfC1})}}.
 In particular, we may assume that ${\rm ker}\phi_0\cap {\rm ker}\phi_1=\{0\}.$ It follows that that $\lambda$ is injective.}}

 To simplify the notation, without loss of generality, replacing $S$ by $M_r(S)$ for some integer $r\ge 1$ {{(and replacing $A$ by $M_r(A)$),}} {{let us}} assume that projections of $S$ generate $K_0(S)_{{+}}$ {{(see \ref{FG-Ratn}).
 Note also, by \ref{2Lg13}, since there are only finitely many elements of $K_0(S)_+$ which {{are}} dominated by $[1_S],$ there are only finitely many elements of $K_0(S)_+$ which can be represented by projections in $S.$ }}